MorphStore/VLDB-2020/README.md

 - cmake (we tested 3.12, 3.13, and 3.16)
 - make (we tested 4.1 and 4.2.1)
 - g++ (we used 8.3.0 and also tested 8.1.0 and 8.4.0)
-- numactl (we used it, but the experiments can be run without, see below)
+- numactl (we used it, and recommend it if you have a multi-socket system)

 *Only for the Star Schema Benchmark:*
 - python3 (we tested 3.5.2, 3.6.7, and 3.8.5)